emeentag/mars-rover/README.md

 This project is created for moving a rover to a specific coordinate on a plateau of Mars.

 ## How it works:
 `.message`: This file contains your message for the movement information of the rover.
+So first define your message.
 You must provide plateau upper right coordinate at the first line and then you must provide your rovers current position and the movement info like below:

-**MESSAGE 1:**
+**Message 1:**
 ```
 5 5
 1 2 N